 Dave's political satire and short humor have appeared in most major North American newspapers.
 He is also the author of several humor collections including "Dare to be Average", "Screams & Whispers" and "King Donald I" available on Amazon.

 - David Suter

-David Suter is an essayist and social commentator specializing in translating the shadows on the wall of Plato's Cave into editorial prose calculated to humiliate the Pulitzer Committee.
-He lives in Ohio where he watches a vast pile of essays and unpaid bills not resolve itself into the Great American... (full bio)
+Dave Suter is an essayist and social commentator specializing in translating the shadows on the walls of Plato’s cave into editorial prose.
+He lives in Ohio where he watches a vast mountain of essays and unpaid bills not resolve itself into the Great American Novel─or a paycheck.